Functional Skills Teacher Assessed Grade Guidance

 - Live testing will continue as this is the preferred method of assessment for Functional Skills.
 This testing could take place face-to-face or using adaptations such as being delivered remotely.

-- Implementation of any teacher assessed grade arrangement will start once Ofqual’s regulatory framework comes into effect and will remain in place until 31 August 2021 as per VCRF requirements.
+- Implementation of any TAG arrangement will start once Ofqual’s regulatory framework comes into effect and will remain in place until 31 August 2021 as per VCRF requirements.
 Only learners that the centre expected to be entered for assessment between 1 August 2020 and 31 August 2021 and deemed to be eligible, with suitable evidence to support a pass grade against the assessment, should be put forward.

 - Learner eligibility will be determined by criteria clearly defined by the awarding organisations, in line with policy positions from the DfE, which centres must follow.